SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 ## Overview

-In the following document you will get an overview on the Web Software Development Kit (SDK) which allows you to
+In the following document you will get an overview on the Web SDK for Plugins which allows you to
-* upgrade Cumulocity's core applications with your own plugins.
+* extend applications with your own plugins.
-* extend Cumulocity’s web application with your own applications.
+* add your own applications to Cumulocity’s web application.
 * enhance the visualization of data with custom widgets.
 * implement functionalities tailored to your use case.